barnacleos/build/README.md

 Build
 -----

-Run `sudo ./run ./build.sh` to build the image.
+Run `sudo ./run ./build.sh && sudo ./run ./mkimg.sh` to build the image.
 The following files will be created:

 * `rootfs/` - the root file system (`/` and `/boot/` partitions)